Scientific Opinion Summarization: Paper Meta-review Generation Dataset, Methods, and Evaluation: Checklist-guided Iterative Introspection Method for Meta-review Generation

 \section{Checklist-guided Iterative Introspection Method for Meta-review Generation}

-Motivated by the unreliability of human-written meta-reviews, we turn to the training-free and reference-free prompting-based approaches.
-Applying Large Language Models (LLM) like ChatGPT~\cite{openai2021chatgpt} for meta-review generation.
+Motivated by the unreliability of human-written meta-reviews, we turn to Large Language Models (LLMs) like ChatGPT~\cite{openai2021chatgpt} for meta-review generation.
 We choose LLMs for their world knowledge, and their potential to generate reviews efficiently and scalably.
 However, LLMs struggle to follow complicated instructions, and have a tendency to produce hallucinations.
-To address these issues, we propose to break the task into multiple steps while consistently requesting evidence.
-To enhance discussion engagement and evidence-based coherence in the meta-review generation, we further introduce a checklist-guided self-feedback mechanism.
-Our method is similar to the process of self-refinement~\cite{madaan2023selfrefine} involves the LLM iteratively revising the generated meta-review based on its own feedback.
-Different from prior work, our checklist-guided self-feedback mechanism uses self-feedback derived from questions in a predefined checklist, ensuring that the revision process progresses towards our desired criteria.
+To mitigate these deficiencies, we propose to break the task of scientific review generation into multiple steps, consistently requesting evidence for each step.
+To enhance discussion involvement and evidence-based coherence in the generation process, we further introduce a checklist-guided self-feedback mechanism.
+Our method is similar to the process of self-refinement~\cite{madaan2023selfrefine}, which involves the LLM iteratively revising the generated meta-review based on its own feedback.
+Unlike prior work, however, our checklist-guided self-feedback uses self-feedback derived from questions in a predefined checklist, ensuring that the revision process progresses towards our desired criteria.
 Figure~\ref{fig:model} illustrates our proposed Checklist-guided Iterative Introspection (CGI$^2$) method.